Tony-chacha/Basic/README.md

-# Basic
+# Roll Dice App
-This is code for an app to roll a dice.
+This code develops an app that rolls a dice.
+Basic level.